Student Loan FAQs

 A. Contact your lender

 Q. How do I get my loan discharged because I attended a school that closed while I was there?

 A. If the loan is not in default, the borrower should request the closed school discharge application from the lender.
-If the loan is in default, the MDHEWD can mail the borrower the discharge application.
-The MDHEWD reviews all closed school discharge requests.
 In order to qualify, the student must have been in attendance within 90 days of the school's closure and must not have been able to transfer to another school or complete the program of study.
 Lack of job placement or subsequent training is not reason for discharge.